nunit/docs/docs/articles/nunit/writing-tests/AssertionHelper.md

 # Assertion Helper

 > AssertionHelper has been deprecated as of NUnit Framework 3.7.
-The syntax is now maintained and being enhanced as an independant library, [NUnit.StaticExpect](https://github.com/fluffynuts/NUnit.StaticExpect).
+The syntax is now maintained and being enhanced as an independent library, [NUnit.StaticExpect](https://github.com/fluffynuts/NUnit.StaticExpect).

 Some users prefer a shorter form of assertion than is given by Assert.That.